 Experts cannot control how much of their advice leaders will take.

-- Experts provide expertise based upon their area of knowledge, and they are to leave it at that.
+- Experts provide expertise based on their area of knowledge, and they are to leave it at that.
 Deciding on a value-based decision is the accountability and authority of the person making the decision.

 Understanding what boundaries of the expert’s input and what you have to listen to will help.
 Many disagreements within organizations and teams stem from unclear roles.
 The role of the expert is to offer advice and let you decide how best to act upon that information.
-Ultimately, the person who has to make the decision and be held to account for that decision has more pressure and will need to take the expert’s advice and use their knowledge and cognition to decide.
+Ultimately, the person who has to make the decision and be held to account for it has more pressure and will need to take the expert’s advice and use their knowledge and cognition to decide.